 (86) Environmental chambers not using hazardous air pollutant gases.

 (90) Process water filtration systems and demineralizers.

 (93) Steam vents.

-(94) Emissions of water vapor, oxygen, nitrogen, inert gases such as argon, helium, neon, krypton and xenon, hydrogen, ethane, and trace constituents included in raw materials where the constituents are less than one percent by weight for any regulated air pollutant, or 0.1 percent by weight for any carcinogen listed by the United States Department of Health and Human Services' Twelfth Annual Report on Carcinogens (2011) (see Table 1, Section 200.9 of this Title).
+(94) Emissions of water vapor, oxygen, nitrogen, inert gases such as argon, helium, neon, krypton and xenon, hydrogen, ethane, and trace constituents included in raw materials where the constituents are less than 1 percent by weight for any regulated air pollutant, or 0.1 percent by weight for any carcinogen listed by the United States Department of Health and Human Services' Twelfth Annual Report on Carcinogens (2011) (see Table 1, Section 200.9 of this Title).

-(95) Emissions of carbon dioxide and methane, except where specifically regulated by a federal or state law or regulation.
+(95) Emissions of carbon dioxide and methane, except where specifically regulated by a Federal or State law or regulation.

 (96) Solvent cleaning of parts and equipment performed exclusively by hand wiping or hand cleaning.